saenuma/flaarum/README.md

 ## Why a new database.

-1. Every data stored in this database is **automatically indexed** unless it is large.
+1. Every data stored in this database is **automatically indexed**.
+Text fields are indexed with full text search indexes.

 2.	**Table Expansion** (a more comfortable form of joins)